sunil-gumatimath/py/README.md

 This repository is organized into the following directories:

 -   `/variables`: Contains a script demonstrating the declaration and usage of different data types in Python.
+-   `/02-operations`: Contains a script demonstrating various arithmetic and logical operations in Python.

 ## Getting Started